Scimac/React-FE-Harbour/CodeBase/React_Redux/1-redux-intro/README.md

 - requirements : `node` and `npm` must be installed in your system.
 - In the project folder directory run command, `npm init --yes`
-        --> `--yes` automatically responds yes to all promp questiions.
+        --> `--yes` automatically responds yes to all prompt questiions.

 - install `redux` as a dependency and the setup is complete.